 Skip to main content

-@spfunctions/sdk is published as an alpha npm package.
+@spfunctions/sdk is published as a stable npm package.
 The SDK is a typed wrapper over existing SimpleFunctions HTTP/Data API objects.
 It does not create a second object model and it does not shell out to the CLI.

 npm install @spfunctions/sdk@1.0.1